emuro/gene_length/README.md

 - [proteins__2nd_order_momentum.ipynb](https://github.com/emuro/gene_length/blob/main/main_work/suppl_work/proteins__2nd_order_momentum.ipynb): the same for proteins.
 That is, the observed generalized Taylor law for the protein length's distributions for the different species:  $(\sigma_{p}^{2} + \langle L_{p}\rangle^{2})$ vs $\langle L_{p} \rangle$ in $log_{10}$ representation; where $\langle L_{p}^{2} \rangle$ is the second order momentum.
 See Extended Data Fig. 4 that complements the main Fig 2.

-- [meanOfLog_logOfMean.ipynb](https://github.com/emuro/gene_length/blob/main/main_work/suppl_work/meanOfLog_logOfMean.ipynb).
-Comparison for the protein coding gene length's distributions for the different genomes between: the mean of the log of the lengths, $\langle log L \rangle$ , and the log of the mean of lengths, $log \langle L \rangle$, in $log_{10}$ representation; it corresponds to the Extended Data Fig. 5.
+- [meanOfLog_logOfMean.ipynb](https://github.com/emuro/gene_length/blob/main/main_work/suppl_work/meanOfLog_logOfMean.ipynb): for the protein coding gene length's distributions of the different genomes.
+Here we compare the mean of the log of the lengths, $\langle log L \rangle$ , and the log of the mean of lengths, $log \langle L \rangle$, in $log_{10}$ representation.
+It corresponds to the Extended Data Fig. 5.

  - [average_mean_lengths__order.ipynb](https://github.com/emuro/gene_length/blob/main/main_work/suppl_work/average_mean_lengths__order.ipynb).
 Extended Data Fig. 6a.
 Order of the average mean gene lengths for the different groups of organisms; Fig S6b.
 Same representations for the average protein gene lengths.